 - Any other alleged university violation of the ADA or the Rehabilitation Act.

-This is not the procedure for students initially seeking accommodations; students who have a disability that require accommodations should contact the Office of Disability Services.
-The Office of Disability Services also is charged with handling any instance of an instructor, program director, or other university employee or agent who refuses or fails to make or offer an accommodation approved by that Office.
+This is not the procedure for students initially seeking accommodations; students who have a disability that require accommodations should contact the Student Accessibility Services.
+Student Accessibility Services also is charged with handling any instance of an instructor, program director, or other university employee or agent who refuses or fails to make or offer an accommodation approved by that office.